Ambrosia/clickerheroes-docs/docs/save.md

 ### readPatchNumber
 `String`

 The latest version of the changelog the player has seen.
+This is an empty string if the player has not seen the changelog yet.

 ---